-For more than 20 years, Southwest Key has been an integral partner in the U.S. response to the immigration crisis at our southern border, sheltering immigrant children under 18 years of age who arrive in this country without a parent or guardian, and works to reunify them with a parent, relative or a sponsor.
+For over 20 years, Southwest Key has been an integral partner in the U.S. response to the immigration crisis at our southern border, sheltering immigrant children under 18 years of age who arrive in this country without a parent or guardian.
+SWK works to reunify them with a parent, relative or sponsor.

-The majority of those in our care are 13-17 year olds from Guatemala, Honduras and El Salvador who’ve come here on their own, escaping dangerous conditions in their homeland.
-During the short period of time they are with us, we work to share the building blocks for their future success.
+Most of the youth in our care are between the ages of 13-17, often coming from Guatemala, Honduras and El Salvador to the U.S. on their own to escape dangerous conditions.
+During the brief amount of time they are with us, we seek to provide refuge and care to assist in their future success.

-Southwest Key’s unaccompanied minor shelters are part of a federal shelter system that was created as a result of the 1997 Flores Settlement Agreement.
+Southwest Key’s Unaccompanied Children’s Shelters are part of a federal shelter system that was created as a result of the 1997 Flores Settlement Agreement (FSA).

-Children begin receiving services immediately upon entering our facilities.
+Children begin receiving care immediately upon entering our facilities.
 Within 24 hours of arrival, our case managers begin working on reunification.
-This process begins with attempting to contact the child’s family in his or her home country and then reaching out to contacts and prospective sponsors in the U.S. All potential sponsors are thoroughly screened, and children have opportunities to connect and build relationships before reunification.
+This process begins with attempting to contact the child’s family in his or her home country.
+Then, case managers reach out to contacts and prospective sponsors in the U.S. All potential sponsors are thoroughly screened, and children have opportunities to connect and build relationships before reunification.

 Within 48 hours of arrival, all minors receive a medical exam by a licensed medical provider.
 They are screened for infectious diseases and receive immunizations as needed.
 Those who require examinations from specialists or hospital care are transported to the appropriate medical facilities.

-In addition to reunification, medical and counseling services, children also have access to legal services, religious services, phone calls, mail supplies, postage and are provided personal grooming and hygiene services, such as haircuts, laundry and housekeeping.
+In addition to reunification, medical and counseling services, children also have access to legal services, religious services, phone calls, mail supplies and postage.
+They are provided personal grooming and hygiene services, such as haircuts, laundry and housekeeping.

 Our programs are developed to provide children the necessary resources to thrive in a safe, nurturing environment while in our care.
 We follow USDA guidelines and our in-house cooks provide nutritious meals and snacks throughout the day.

-Education is vitally important, so we provide 6 hours of classroom education five days a week.
-In addition to mental stimulation, we understand how valuable recreation and physical activity is to all children, so they’re given ample time to be outside and play.
-When possible, we provide opportunities for arts and crafts, music and entertainment and field trips.
+Education is vitally important, so we provide six hours of classroom education five days a week.
+In addition to mental stimulation, we understand how valuable recreation and physical activity is to all children, so they’re given ample time to play outside.
+When possible, we provide opportunities for arts and crafts, music, entertainment and field trips.